Estia-1a/tuto-todo/README.md

 - bd-mysql/: Contains the files used to initialize the MySQL database.

 ## Prerequisites
-- Deno must be installed on your machine.
-Please see the official Deno documentation for installation instructions : [Deno Installation Guide](https://docs.deno.com/runtime/manual/getting_started/installation)
+- Deno must be installed : [Deno Installation Guide](https://docs.deno.com/runtime/manual/getting_started/installation).
-- Node.js and npm must be installed on your machine to run React UI.
+- Node.js and npm must be installed to run React : [Node.js and npm Installation Guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-- Make sure you have access to a local or remote MySQL database to store the list tasks.
+- Have access to a local or remote MySQL database to store the list tasks : [MySQL Installation Guide](https://www.javatpoint.com/how-to-install-mysql)

 ## Installation and Use
 1. Clone this repository on your machine :